February 20, 2012, Christopher D. Carroll qModel

 ) is

-so that (6) can be rewritten as the Euler
+and equivalently for period so that (5) can be rewritten as the Euler

 from the level of investment